fiskeben/speck/README.md

 If what you wrote is longer than 280 characters, your editor will repoen and you need to make it shorter.

+It's also possible to post something you already have on file, like so: `speck post <path/to/file>`

 ## TODO and upcoming features

 These are some of the features I want to add soon: